 I highly recommend that you try the complete system.
 However , there are ample benefits to doing only the physical aspects.
 If you can manage to get the Torgueblades (I know that we all have different means and priorities), do so.
 If not , the best substitute, in my opinion , would be two short axe handles ( handles, not axes, no accidental self decapitation, please).

 Master Instructor, Cut Above Tactical Tools

-I have been training in the martial arts for 20 years now and I am always looking for better ways to train.
+I have been training in martial arts for 20 years now and I am always looking for better ways to train.
 Doing submission wrestling and mma type training takes a toll on the human body.
 Over the years I had several “minor” injuries that always seemed to linger on.
 I had lost some of the range of motion in my shoulder which prevented me from doing certain types of exercises.
 I also suffered from “golfers elbow” in both elbows.
 Mike showed me several exercises that I should start doing with the Torque Blades in order to help strengthen those areas.
-I picked up my Torque Blades and went to work doing what he said and with in a few months felt 100% better.
+I picked up my Torque Blades and went to work doing what he said and within a few months felt 100% better.
 Using the Torque Blades provide an awesome workout like I have never had.
 Not only did my shoulder and elbows get better but my grip strength was greatly improved.
 Grip strength is a major factor in wreslting as well as Filippino Martial Arts.
 My core muscles also felt much stronger and my lower back no longer bothers me.